MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

   module: "Module 01: Build your kernel"
 ---

+# Lab: Create an AI music recommendation agent
+# Student lab manual

 In this lab, you create the code for an AI agent that can manage the user's music library and provide personalized song and concert recommendations.
 You use the Semantic Kernel SDK to build the AI agent and connect it to the large language model (LLM) service.
 The Semantic Kernel SDK allows you to create a smart application that can interact with the LLM service and provide personalized recommendations to the user.

+## Lab Scenario

+You are a developer for an international audio streaming service.
+You have been tasked with integrating the service with AI to provide users with a more personalized experience.
+The AI should be able to recommend songs and upcoming artist tours based on the user's listening history and preferences.
+You decide to use the Semantic Kernel SDK to build an AI agent that can interact with the large language model (LLM) service.

 ## Objectives